feathr-ai/feathr/docs/quickstart_synapse.md

 ## Step 4: Update Feathr config

 In the sample notebook, you will see some settings like below.
-You should update those settings based on your environment, for exmaple the spark runtime, synapse/databricks endpoint, etc.
+You should update those settings based on your environment, for example the spark runtime, synapse/databricks endpoint, etc.

 ```yaml
 # DO NOT MOVE OR DELETE THIS FILE